rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

     this property by listing the details of an HA instance.)
 The single access point, or VIP, of the HA instance is specified as the `address`.
 All of the reads and writes that are directed to the VIP and port 3306 are sent to the source instance.
-You can also direct reads to replicas using port 3307.
+You can also direct reads to replicas by using port 3307.
 -   On HA groups, most service actions (such as resize and configuration, for example) must be applied to the universally unique identifier (UUID) for